 Mid-range: Trident Hotel Kinsale

 The beautiful Trident Hotel in Kinsale is a wonderful four-star luxury hotel that offers an incredible stay at a more affordable price.
 With various rooms and suites to choose from, as well as various dining options, this is a great option for an unforgettable stay.

 Budget: The K Kinsale

 For comfortable, affordable accommodation close to Kinsale town, we highly recommend booking a room at the K Kinsale.

 3. Clifden, Co.
 Galway – perfect for exploring Connemara

 The biggest town in the Connemara region, Clifden, is well worth a visit, especially if you’re exploring the area.
-This County Galway town is the perfect base from which to explore Connemara National Park as it is home to lots of local pubs, restaurants, and places to stay.
+This County Galway town is the perfect base to explore Connemara National Park as it is home to lots of local pubs, restaurants, and places to stay.
 It’s most definitely one of the best towns to stay in Ireland.